 With the compound telescopes, you will be moving the primary mirror to achieve the focus.
 This allows the use of any camera for prime focus astrophotography.
 They have a disadvantage of having a field of view more narrow because of their longer focal length.

 If you need a full field of view, and an ability for deep space objects as well the narrow field can be remedied by adding some focal reducers to get a wider field of view.
+A good focal reducer will widen the sky for astrophotography.
+Here is a good one from Celestron on Amazon The Celestron EdgeHD 8″

 As with all other telescopes, no matter how beautiful and expensive it is, it would still be nothing without the proper knowledge of astronomy.
-It will always be your best tool in this hobby as it will not only guide you on the proper techniques, but it will also give you a much grander appreciation of the hobby that you are taking part in.
+Knowledge will always be your best tool in this hobby as it will not only guide you on the proper techniques, but it will also give you a much grander appreciation of the hobby that you are taking part in.

 Feel free to browse this website to find more informative articles that will help you get the most out of this hobby.
 Here is an article you might enjoy, “The Reason Planets Appear Black and White in a Telescope”.